 Making Offers on Active Short Sale Contingent Listings

 You have nothing to lose by submitting an offer on an active short sale contingent listing.
 That's because some buyers write many offers on other homes.
 When another offer gets accepted from these types of buyers, the buyers then withdraw their outstanding contingent offers.

-Unless my buyer-clients have nothing better to do than to wait around to see if an active short contingent offer falls apart, I advise them to seek out only active short sales and to ignore the active short contingents.
-I'd rather they wait to see if the home comes back on the market as an approved short sale and snatch it then.
+Unless our buyer-clients have nothing better to do than to wait around to see if an active short contingent offer falls apart, we advise them to seek out only active short sales and to ignore the active short contingents.
+We'd rather they wait to see if the home comes back on the market as an approved short sale and snatch it then.
 Still, it's worth it to call the listing agent to check on the status.